Projects and Items

 ../_images/SR1Walk_scene.png

-This robot is “SR1” robot, which is one of the sample models.
-SR1Walk project is used to simulate biped walking of SR1 robot.
+This robot is the “SR1” robot, one of the sample models.
+The SR1Walk project is a project that performs bipedal walking simulation with this SR1 robot.

 ../_images/SimulationBar_StartButton.png

-When the button is pressed, the robot starts walking.
-In this simulation, the physical model of the robot is loaded and PD-controlled according to the biped walking pattern.
-The result is calculated using dynamics calculation and presented in animation.
+When you press the button, the robot should start walking.
+In this simulation, the robot’s physical model is loaded and controlled by PD control according to the walking pattern.
+The results are calculated through dynamics computation and presented through animation.

 Project Component Items

-Items that constitute a project can be checked in “Item Tree View” area allocated by default on the left top of Main Window.
-For SR1Walk project, Item View Tree is displayed like below:
+The items that constitute a project can be confirmed in the “Item Tree View” area, which is located by default in the upper left of the main window.
+In the SR1Walk project, the Item Tree View should be displayed as follows.

 ../_images/ItemTreeView.png

-In this way, each of the items displayed in Item Tree View corresponds to each Item.
+Each item displayed in the Item Tree View corresponds to an item.

-The overview of each Item is as follows:
+Here, the overview of each item is as follows.

 Name